victoria-mischley/pipeline_colabfold_batch/README.md

 # pipeline_colabfold_batch
-python scripts to rename MSA files, divide into jobs, and create submit scripts to run CFB on a cluster.
+- this script only works for MSAs generated on the cluster - python scripts to rename MSA files, divide into jobs, and create submit scripts to run CFB on a cluster.
 After jobs are finished, script to move all pdb and json files into folder

 Before MSA_generation: